ucvm/vmmp/README.md

 As of now the pipeline requires manual inspection of the quality data to determine the best parameters for quality filtering.
 This is done by filtering a single sample with a range of different parameters and inspecting the results to determine the optimal setting for the expected error (-fastq_maxee) and truncation length (-fastq_trunclen) parameters provided to the usearch -fastq_filter command.

-The quality check is run with `vmmp --quality_test CONFIGFILE` where you have specified in the config file which sample you'd like to use for checking.
+The quality check is run with `snakemake calc_stats` which runs the pipeline up to `calc_stats` rule.
 The `quality_stats.txt` file in the stats folder will contain the results.

 ## Running

-Once the quality filtering parameters have been determined and the config file constructed the pipeline can be tested with `vmmp --dryrun CONFIGFILE`.
-This will test the snakemake workflow and show the steps to be run.
-The actual run is started with `vmmp --cores [number of cores to use] CONFIGFILE`.
+Once the quality filtering parameters have been determined and the config file constructed the pipeline can be tested with `snakemake -n -p` which will print out the commands to be run without actually running them.
+If all looks good you can run the pipeline with `snakmake` or add the `-j` option with the required number of cores.
+If you want to run the pipeline on your local cluster you can do that too as snakemake has cluster support built in (see the snakemake documentation).

-Note that if you prefer not to use the vmmp python script interface you can of course run snakemake directly with the provided snakefile.
-All output will be the same.

 ## Results